Through the first eight months of sports betting, the list of biggest Virginia sports betting apps contains some familiar names.

 During a Wednesday, Oct.
 27 Virginia Lottery Board meeting, officials gave the latest figures since the launch of legal sports betting on Jan.
 21.

 Currently, nine sports betting operators are live in the commonwealth.
 But which are the biggest Virginia sportsbooks?

-As it turns out, being first-to-market gave FanDuel a huge boost.
+As it turns out, being first-to-market gave FanDuel VA a huge boost.

 Biggest Virginia sportsbooks: FanDuel on top

 According to Gina M. Smith, the Virginia Lottery’s deputy director of gaming compliance, FanDuel still handles nearly half of all wagers placed in the commonwealth.

 During her VA Lottery Board presentation, Smith broke down each Virginia sports betting operator by its overall betting volume (“handle“) from January through September of this year.

 And that head start has paid off handsomely.
 FanDuel has handled 45.4% of the approximately $1.9 billion in sports wagers in Virginia.

 “Not much has changed honestly since launch,” Lee said.
 “FanDuel is still in the lead.”